laher/goxc/README.md

  * 'download golang source' option?
  * building .so/.dll shared libraries?
  * One day: Build plugins (for OS-specific wizardry and stuff)?
 Pre- and post-processing scripts?
+ * Respect +build flags inside file comments (just like 'go build')
+ * Maybe Someday: Investigate [forking and ?] hooking directly into the gotools build code, instead of using os.exec
+ * Maybe someday: Use goroutines to speed up 'goxc -t'

 See also
 --------
-See also [my golang-crosscompile fork](https://github.com/laher/golang-crosscompile) for an added 'build-all' task similar to goxc.
+See also [my golang-crosscompile fork](https://github.com/laher/golang-crosscompile) for an added 'go-build-all' task similar to goxc.